Because faking your own death is not a solution to legally stop paying your student loans.

 One thing I keep hearing about student loans is that it is impossible to discharge in bankruptcy.
 I think that it may be difficult to do, but certainly not impossible.
 This is a myth that has gone around for years, borrows just assume they cannot and do not even try to get it discharged.
 I would fight tooth and nail to get rid of the student debt.

 Bankruptcy only stays with you for 7-10 years compared to the other options of 20 years to a lifetime to pay it off.

-Before you file for bankruptcy just remember that as soon as you do your student loans will go in default.
+Before you file for bankruptcy just remember that as soon as you do your student loans will go into default.
 That means that they are due now, in full.

 Your best course of action if you’re considering bankruptcy?
 Talk to a lawyer.